Campuses across country to remain open

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Federal Minister for Education and Professional Training Shafqat Mahmood chaired the meeting, which was attended by education ministers of other areas via video link.
+Federal Minister for Education and Professional Training Shafqat Mahmood chaired the meeting which was attended by education ministers of other areas via a video link.